Table of Contents

 If you want to learn more about why you should be monitoring your network performance in general, you can check out our blog post on the Top 7 Reasons Why You Should Monitor Network Performance.

-When it comes to a network migration or new service deployment, you need to act sooner than later.
+When it comes to a network migration (like an SD-WAN migration), or new service deployment, you need to act sooner than later.
 During the buying process or before the service deployment, perform a network assessment to validate the end-to-end network performance and identify any current issues that may cause future complications.

 Here’s a run-down of when and why to perform a network assessment: